 The testing facility shall ensure that the design of the sampling line that transfers the aerosol from the cyclonic separator to the filter holder meets the specifications described below:

-(a) Use a sampling line appropriately designed to minimise particle transport losses between the outlet of the cyclonic separator and the inlet of the filter holder;
+(a) The sampling line shall be appropriately designed to minimise particle transport losses between the outlet of the cyclonic separator and the inlet of the filter holder;

-(b) Use a sampling line made of conductive stainless steel and apply the appropriate fittings.
+(b) The sampling line shall be made of conductive stainless steel with the appropriate fittings.
 Alternatively, flexible antistatic PTFE sampling lines may be used;

-(c) Select a sampling line with a constant inner diameter (ds) of at least 10 mm and a maximum of 20 mm (10 mm ≤ ds ≤ 20 mm).
+(c) The sampling line shall have a constant inner diameter (ds) of at least 10 mm and a maximum of 20 mm (10 mm ≤ ds ≤ 20 mm).
 A sampling line with a constant inner diameter close to 15 mm is recommended;

 (d) The overall length of the sampling line from the outlet of the cyclonic separator to the tip of the filter holder shall be as short as possible.
 The sampling line shall not exceed 1 m in total length;

-(e) Design the PM sampling system’s part outside the tunnel (the part of the PM sampling system that includes the cyclonic separator and the PM sampling line) in a way that no condensation of water can occur.
+(e) The PM sampling system’s part outside the tunnel (the part of the PM sampling system that includes the cyclonic separator and the PM sampling line) shall be designed in a way that no condensation of water can occur.
 The temperature inside the sample train shall always remain above 15 °C;

-(f) A bend may be applied to the sampling line provided that the bending radius rp is at least twenty-five times the inner diameter (25∙ds) of the sampling line.
+(f) A bend may be applied to the sampling line provided that the bending radius rb is at least twenty-five times the inner diameter (25∙ds) of the sampling line.

 12.1.2.3.
 PM Sampling Flow